 - Turn off or down heating or air conditioning.

 - Leave an away message on your work and home emails and phones.

 - Check in for your flight.

-- Print boarding passes, or use an online boarding pass on your phone.
+- Print boarding passes, or download an online boarding pass to your phone.

 - Confirm that your seat assignments haven’t changed (i.e. make sure you’re still sitting together)

 - Try to turn off your phone and go unplugged at least 2 hours before you leave for the airport to avoid unnecessary distractions and stressors.

 PRO TIP: If you check in the moment it becomes available, you may be able to get better seats, or pay a small amount for premium seats — always double check the seating chart.